cszry/pythonfiles/README.md

 # pythonfiles
-too many python for free photo and story
+we can get too many python for free photo and story